 Compulsory Subjects National Senior Certificate National Certificate, (Vocational) Senior Certificate

 Rating Mark HG SG

 Mathematics (Not Mathematics Literacy) 4

 Physical Science 4

-English (Primary), or 4
+English, or 4

 English (First additional) 4

-Three more 20 credit NSC 4
+Three more 20 credit NSC subjects 4

-subjects •

 English 60 %

 Mathematics 70 %

 Life Orientation 60 %

 Physical Science 70 %

-Three other relevant NCV 70 %
+Three other relevant NCV vocational subjects 70 %

-vocational subjects 70 %

-English E С
+English E (

-Mathematics E С
+Mathematics E C

-Science E С
+Science E C

-Two more vocational subjects E С
+Two more vocational subjects E (

-- Selection of students is strictly on merit.
-Where there are more students than places available, selection will be based on academic performance in English, Mathematics, and Physical Science. - In addition, applicants with a National Senior Certificate will be ranked according to the sum of their percentage results for Mathematics and Physical Science. - Final selection is made at the full discretion of the Head of Department based on a number of factors including class size, and equity.
+- i) Selection of students is strictly on merit.
+Where there are more students than places available, selection will be based on academic performance in English, Mathematics, and Physical Science. - ii) In addition, applicants with a National Senior Certificate will be ranked according to the sum of their percentage results for Mathematics and Physical Science subject to a minimum combined score of 100.

-b) Programme Structure: BEngTech
+b.
+Programme Structure: BEngTech